Yesterday, Google announced the biggest change to its algorithm in three years: the Hummingbird update.

 - It makes it even more important that you tell Google more about your website by using, for example, Structured Data Mark-up.

 For the SEO practitioner, it really means more of the same, but with a slightly new emphasis.
 There will be yet more focus on good quality on-site content as high quality links remain important.
 There will be an increased focus on long tail key phrases, which represent the more conversational type of query that Hummingbird plays to.
 There will also be greater emphasis on optimising for mobile searches, as these, and voice searches, are clearly where the market is moving.

+It's very, very exciting, and clearly hugely important to Google, and Amit Singhal personally given they announced it from the Menlo Park garage where they started out.
 Right now we're not seeing massive changes, which is credit to the work Google has done to roll Hummingbird out quietly and smoothly.
 Long term we believe it will lead to some reconsideration of how we think about SEO in practice, because the focus on single keyphrase targets is likely to be reduced as Google improves what it can do with Hummingbird and users become more familiar with the new more conversational way of searching it offers.